 Entrance requirements for the PhD programme in Counselling and Psychotherapy.

 - Applicants for the PhD programme should submit a research proposal.
-Details of the research proposal requirements can be found on the How to Apply page.
+This must be submitted on the form template provided, if not submitted on template your application will not be considered.
+Details of the research proposal requirements and template can be found on the How to Apply page.

-- Two references commenting on your suitability.
-References must be on headed paper, signed by the referee and recently dated (within the last 6 months), or uploaded directly by your referee.
+- Two references (one of which should be an academic reference from your most recent educational institution).
+References must be specific to your application, on headed paper, signed by the referee and recently dated (within the last 6 months), or uploaded directly by your referee.

 - If English language is not your first language, we accept the following English language qualifications at the grades specified:

 - IELTS: total 7.0 (at least 6.5 in each module)